halimath/kvlog/README.md

 func main () {
     // ...

-    kvlog.Info(kvlog.Event("started"), kvlog.KV("port", 8080))
+    kvlog.Info(kvlog.Evt("started"), kvlog.KV("port", 8080))
 }
 ```

-The module provides functions for all log level (`Debug`, `Info`, `Warn`, `Error`) as well as a configuration function
+The module provides functions for all log level (`Debug`, `Info`, `Warn`, `Error`) as well as
-for initializing the package level logger (i.e. configuring output and threshold as well as other filters).
-The default
+a configuration function for initializing the package level logger (i.e. configuring output
-is to log everything of level `Info` or above to `stdout` using the default log format.
+and threshold as well as other filters).
+The default is to log everything of level `Info` or
+above to `stdout` using the console formatter (when connected to a terminal) or the JSON lines
+formatter (when connected to a file/stream).

 ### Logger instance